ASU-EGR304-2025-F-201/ASU-EGR304-2025-F-201.github.io/docs/Appendix/App-Team-Org.md

 ## Team Goals

-List at least five shared goals that reflect a successful product with regard to EGR3X4.
-Focus on team / product goals that are deeper than "getting an A".

 1. Enhance skills to expand our skillset
 2. Learn how to collaborate with a team to make an effective product
 3. Minimized product cost and maximize utility